JoseRoca/AfxNova/docs/Graphics /GdiPlus Classes/CGpImage Classes.md

 First overloaded function: Returns the color value.

-Second overloaded function: If the function succeeds, it returns **Ok**, which is an element of the **GpStatus** enumeration.
+Second overloaded function: If the function succeeds, it returns **StatusOk**, which is an element of the **GpStatus** enumeration.
 If the function fails, it returns one of the other elements of the **GpStatus** enumeration.

 #### Remarks